On the Averaged Colmez Conjecture: Introduction

-\begin{thm}[Andr\'e--Oort conjecture] Let $X$ be a Shimura variety of abelian type over $\BC$.
+\begin{remark} By the recent work of Jacob Tsimerman \cite{Ts}, the theorem implies the Andre--Oort conjecture for Siegel abelian varieties: {\em Let $X$ be a Shimura variety of abelian type over $\BC$.
 Let $Y\subset X$ be a closed subvariety which contains a Zariski dense subset of special points of $X$.
-Then $Y$ is a special subvariety. \end{thm}
+Then $Y$ is a special subvariety.} \end{remark}

+Theorem \ref{mainthm} is a direct consequence of Theorem \ref{U2O} and Theorem \ref{quaternion main} below.
+The proof of each of the latter two theorems forms a part of this paper, so this paper is naturally divided into two parts.
+Theorem \ref{U2O} is proved in Part I; Theorem \ref{quaternion main} is proved in Part II.